ooloth/gatsby-starter/README.md

 Then, make sure you have SSH set up on your local machine to connect to your GitHub account.
 If you need instructions for setting this up, see [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).

-Finally, create a new local folder for this project, clone this repo, install the project dependencies, and run the 'dev' script:
+Finally, clone this repo to your local machine, install the project dependencies, and run the 'dev' script:

 <!-- TODO: update REPO_NAME: -->

 ```
-// navigate to project folder, then run:
+// navigate to parent folder, then run:
 git clone git@github.com:coffeeshop/REPO_NAME.git
 npm install
 npm run dev